AndroidClasses/CleanCode/README.md

  - rule 6 Avoid Encoding:

      Hungarian Notation is hard to read and change and might mislead the reader.
-Member Prefixes becomes unseen clutter while cleasses and functions is small enough.
+Member Prefixes becomes unseen clutter while the name of classes and functions is small enough.
 Interfaces and Implementations, prefer encoding the implementation name rather than the interface name.

  - rule 7 Avoid Mental Mapping: